 - Shall be in good academic standing.

-- Shall have attended three Beta Beta Beta events in the semester of induction.
+- Shall have attended five Beta Beta Beta events before induction in April.

 Only regular members may hold the constitutionally specified chapter offices, vote on chapter membership nominations and national questions, and represent the chapter or vote at national conventions.
 Regular members are required to attend three events per semester or their membership will be inactivated.